OVERVIEW OF PHARMACOGENOMICS

 Pharmacogenomics Involving Drug Metabolism

 Although numerous nongenetic factors influence the effects of medications—including disease, organ function, concomitant medications, herbal therapy, age, and gender—there are now many examples in which interindividual differences in medication response are due to variants in genes encoding drug targets, drug-metabolizing enzymes, and drug transporters.
 Currently, most well-established applications of pharmacogenomics involve drug metabolism.
-Several organs can metabolize (biotransform) drug molecules, with the liver being the dominant organ for this purpose ...
+Several organs can metabolize (biotransform) drug molecules, with the liver being the dominant organ ...